Georgian wine PDO

 Manavi

-Manavi is a Kakheti PDO famed for its distinctive dry white wines made from Mtsvane grapes.
-These wines are fresh, aromatic, and finely textured, often showing notes of citrus, green apple, and wild herbs unique to the Manavi microzone.
+Manavi PDO is famed for its distinctive dry white wines made from Kakhuri Mtsvane.
+These wines are fresh, aromatic, and finely textured, marked by citrus, green apple, and wild herbal notes that reflect the unique conditions of the Manavi microzone.

 Learn more